-4.2.1 Risk identification is an ongoing activity, with individual risks and the impact and/or likelihood of risk changing regularly.
-Risk identification is the process of determining what objectives you are seeking to achieve and identifying what can threaten the achievement of these objectives.

-- 4.2.2 Risks can be identified from a number of sources including: audit activities; management meetings; working groups; team meetings; information from the media / publications; horizon scanning; recurring and ongoing complaints; and changing legislation.
+- 4.2.1 Risk identification is an on-going activity, with individual risks and the impact and/or likelihood of risk changing frequently.
+Risk identification is the process of determining what objectives you are seeking to achieve and identifying what can threaten the achievement of these objectives. - 4.2.2 Risks can be identified from a number of sources including: internal and external audit activities; management scrutiny and discussion; working groups; team meetings; information from the media / publications; horizon scanning; recurring and on-going complaints; and changing legislation.
 It is important, therefore, that risk features as a standard agenda item on all team meetings and working groups across Revenue Scotland.
-Any risks identified should be reported for inclusion in the relevant risk register. - 4.2.3 Diagram 3 Risk Landscape provides a view of the levels of risk which could impact on Revenue Scotland.
+Any risks identified should be reported for inclusion in the relevant risk register.